MikeAlexMartinez/nand2tetris-1-coursera/PartTwo.md

 Some Testing Challenges: It's missing function return envelope, therefore, the test script must be used to plug these holes manually.

+#### Perspectives

+JVM uses a register machine rather than the stack architecture used in this course.
+Apparently suitable for mobile devices.

+## Week 8 - Virtual Machine - Program Control

+Functions provide a means to abstract underlying functionality.

+It means a basic language can be extended at will.

+Branching Commands:
+- goto _label_
+- if-goto _label_
+- label _label_

+Function commands
+- call _function_
+- function _function_
+- return

+Challenges:
+- Understand the abstraction
+- Building the implementation

+To Learn:
+- Branching
+- Functions
+- Function call-and-return
+- Dynamic memory management
+- Stack processing
+- Pointers
+- Completing the VM implementation